OldStarchy/DashBot/readme.md

 ## What can it do

-The magic is in the mystery but if you really want to know you can check the code.
+The magic is in the mystery but if you want to know you can check the code.